Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 |                            |        |      |      | API-Builder    | 0.0.10  | API-Builder proving Traffic-Monitor & Lookup API |
 | AWS EC2 t2.xlarge instance | 4 vCPUS|16GB  |80GB  | Elasticsearch  | 7.9.0   | Standard Elasticsearch Docker-Container |
 |                            |        |      |      | Kibana         | 7.9.0   | Standard Kibana Docker-Container |

+## Updates

+It is planned that this solution will be further developed and therefore further releases will be published.
+With each release the following artifacts may change:
+- All Docker-Compose files
+- Elasticstack Version
+- Logstash Pipelines
+- Elasticsearch Index Templates
+- Filebeat Configuration
+- API Builder Docker Container Version
+- Kibana Dashboards
+- Scripts, etc.
+All components of this solution play together and only work if they are from the same release.
+The solution will check if for example the index templates have the required version.
+With each update there will be a changelog, release notes and instructions for the update.
+For each component it will be explained whether there have been changes and how to apply them if necessary.

+:exclamation: It is strongly discouraged to make changes in any files of the project, except the .env file.
+These will be overwritten with the next release.
+This is the only way to easily update from one version to the next.
+If you encounter a problem or need a feature, please open an issue that can be integrated directly into the solution.

 ## Troubleshooting